abelsj60/my-site/app/data/reveries/11-04-19-magic-artistry-and-image-fallbacks-2.md

     [fallback, blurredBoy, blurredForrest, blurredNyc, boy, forrest, nyc].

 Indices start at 0.
-[They're incremented](https://github.com/abelsj60/jamesabels.net/blob/54f0b67ad19c3c36da105a58775b79cab209e41e/app/home/Home.jsx#L163) as they load, and in some cases, when their opacity finishes transitioning (via onTransitionEnd).
+[They're incremented](https://github.com/abelsj60/jamesabels.net/blob/54f0b67ad19c3c36da105a58775b79cab209e41e/app/home/Home.jsx#L163) as they load, and in some cases, when thier opacity finishes transitioning (via onTransitionEnd).

 I added the array to 'this', not state, because I didn't want to change the on-screen state of the app every time an individual image loads or transitions.
 I've found that running setState during CSS transitions can be problematic.
 Sometimes it breaks things (event in React 16+ w/Fibre), so I wanted to minimize this.